Overview

 - Conducted investigation into tax fraud and securities violations by U.S. hedge fund

-- Represented sports executives in FIFA investigation
+- Represented Brazilian sports executives in FIFA corruption investigation

 Asset Recovery/Commercial Litigation

-- Represented offshore hedge fund in civil clawback suit to recover assets lost from Ponzi scheme and in parallel federal criminal investigation - obtained substantial recovery for fund
+- Represented offshore hedge fund in civil clawback suit to recover assets lost from Ponzi scheme and in parallel federal criminal investigation—obtained substantial recovery for fund

 - Successfully negotiated pre-litigation settlement to investment contract dispute between two high profile parties in Manhattan, collecting 100% of client’s demand